-et al., 2021), flash nanolitisation (Di Genova et al., 2020; Cáceres et al., 2020; Pereira et al., 2024), and temperature changes due to cooling (including latent heat effects; Blundy et al., 2006), viscous dissipation as heat, or friction (Mastin, 2005; Petcovic and Dufek, 2005; Costa et al., 2007; Lavallée et al., 2015a; Kendrick and Lavallée, 2022), all lead to rheological changes in the melt phase and feedback with the variable development of multiphase suspension rheology (Mader et al., 2013).
+The rheology of magmatic liquids exerts a first order control on whether or not a volcanic eruption will be explosive (e.g., Cassidy et al. 2018).
+Part of the challenge for Earth scientists is to decipher the ways in which rheology evolves during magma ascent through the crust.
+Physical and chemical processes such as bubble growth (Sparks 1978; Blower et al. 2001; Coumans et al. 2020), crystallization (e.g. La Spina et al., 2021), flash nanolitisation (Di Genova et al. 2020; Cáceres et al. 2020; Pereira et al. 2024), and temperature changes due to cooling (including latent heat effects; Blundy et al. 2006), viscous dissipation as heat, or friction (Mastin 2005; Petcovic and Dufek 2005; Costa et al. 2007; Lavallée et al. 2015a; Kendrick and Lavallée 2022), all lead to rheological changes in the melt phase and feedback with the variable development of multiphase suspension rheology (Mader et al. 2013).
 A standard approach to understanding melt rheology has been to determine the equilibrium viscosity of melts in the laboratory at relevant magmatic conditions and to use these measurements to calibrate empirical model fits.
-This approach is underpinned by the range of conditions over which the rheological determinations have now been made, encompassing much of the breadth of temperature and dissolved volatile concentrations extant in magmas in the upper crust (Hess and Dingwell, 1996; Giordano et al., 2008), and exemplified by the low relative residuals between experimental observations and models.
+This approach is underpinned by the range of conditions over which the rheological determinations have now been made, encompassing much of the breadth of temperature and dissolved volatile concentrations extant in magmas in the upper crust (Hess and Dingwell 1996; Giordano et al. 2008), and exemplified by the low relative residuals between experimental observations and models.
 However, in most cases, only volcanic deposits at the Earth's surface are directly accessible, and so there remains a degree of uncertainty in the application of these constitutive rheological models to magma transport and eruption.

 Drilling projects such as the Iceland Deep Drilling Project (IDDP) afford an opportunity to access and sample the sub-surface directly.
 The IDDP-1 borehole was drilled approximately vertically in 2009 at Krafla volcano and was designed to reach 4-5 km below the surface in pursuit of supercritical fluids associated with magmatic intrusions.
-However, at 2.1 km depth, the drill intercepted rhyolitic magma, evidenced by the appearance of quenched silicic glass chips in the drill cuttings (Friðleifsson et al. 2010; Elders et al., 2011).
-The borehole assembly was pushed upward for 4 min, before the melt was fully quenched by drilling fluid, and became stuck (Friðleifsson et al. 2010; Pálsson et al., 2014).
-This interception of rhyolitic melt and direct sampling of quenched silicic glass from depth provides a unique opportunity to study a shallow rhyolitic magma in situ (Eichelberger, 2019; Saubin et al., 2021), as well as demonstrating the production potential associated with high-temperature fluids (Ingason et al., 2014).
-Importantly, there are surface effusive rhyolites exposed within ~2 km of the IDDP-1 drill site (Fig. 1) at Krafla (Jónasson, 1994; Tuffen and Castro, 2009; Rooyakkers et al., 2021b), offering a chance to study compositionally similar rhyolites in both a pre- and post-eruptive state.
+However, at 2.1 km depth, the drill intercepted rhyolitic magma, evidenced by the appearance of quenched silicic glass chips in the drill cuttings (Friðleifsson et al. 2010; Elders et al. 2011).
+The borehole assembly was pushed upward for 4 minutes, before the melt was fully quenched by drilling fluid, and became stuck (Friðleifsson et al. 2010; Pálsson et al. 2014).
+This interception of rhyolitic melt and direct sampling of quenched silicic glass from depth provides a unique opportunity to study a shallow rhyolitic magma in situ (Eichelberger 2019; Saubin et al. 2021), as well as demonstrating the production potential associated with high-temperature fluids (Ingason et al. 2014).
+Importantly, there are surface effusive rhyolites exposed within ~2 km of the IDDP-1 drill site (Fig. 1) at Krafla (Jónasson 1994; Tuffen and Castro 2009; Rooyakkers et al. 2021b), offering a chance to study compositionally similar rhyolites in both a pre- and post-eruptive state.